2025–26 South Sudan Premier League

-The 2025–26 South Sudan Premier League is the 2nd consecutive season of the South Sudan Premier League.
+The 2025–26 South Sudan Premier League is the second season of the South Sudan Premier League.
 It is known as the MTN Premier League for sponsorship reasons, and also commonly referred to as the SSFA Premier League after the governing body.

-Jamus are the defending champions as they are the first ever Premier League champions.
+Jamus participates as champions of 2025 South Sudan Championship which is now 2nd tier league, the eventual champions will make history as first club to win this title.